 They’re one of the key resources you can leverage to support the skills development process, especially at scale.
 As someone eloquently said to me the other day, learning lives and dies around managers.
 Our recent MIT Sloan Management Review piece on the downstream damage of the skills gap has further suggestions on how to empower managers with everything they need to succeed.

 That is, where someone who has a skill that someone else wants to develop helps mentor that person.
 The mentoring relationship focuses on a particular skill and leverages peer-to-peer learning opportunities.
 Almost anyone can become a mentor on the basis that they have a skill that someone else wants to develop.

 Combine all of the above and we can really take a stride forward in helping people learn the actual skills that they need to succeed in their job - helping the organisation succeed.
 Adopt a skills-first mentality, break those skills down into granular components and cater to their development with a multi-modal learning ecosystem.

-See what skills-based learning recommendations look like for yourself.
-Try magpie for L&D below.
+See what skills-based learning curation looks like for yourself.
+Find out below.